I have been drawing and doodling horses for as long as I can remember

 I use both antler sheds and also antler taken from legally harvested deer.
 The reasons I will use the antler from a legally harvested deer:

-- A) In my opinion, no part of an animal should be wasted,
+- A) No part of an animal should be wasted,

 - B) They will end up somewhere – better a beautiful pendant adorned with artwork than a Fido’s doggie chew